glebundos/rsschool-cv/cv.md

 * __GitHub__ [glebundos](https://github.com/glebundos)

 ## About
 I am a last year student at BSU RFCT Faculty.
 Very responsible human being and very curious to learn and work.
-Love to create different apps for myself and my friend.
+Love to create different apps for myself and my friends.
 I'm optimistic person and know how to work in a team.

 ## Hard skills
 * C#